 Reductions to your council tax bill

-Some of the ways in which your circumstances might impact on your council tax bill are detailed here
+There are a number of ways in which your circumstances might impact on your council tax bill, some of which are detailed here.

 Single Occupancy Discount